If a tree falls in a forest and nobody is around to hear it, does it make a sound?

 Sites like Facebook, Twitter and even prominent news websites tend to append “nofollow” attributes to links.
 This means that these links don’t pass as much authority as they should, which in turn means that your website may be inadvertently set up for a back link profile that can end up hurting your SEO efforts.

-If your links primarily come from these potentially sources low in domain authority, then it could make it difficult for you to naturally rank for keywords and phrases.
+If your backlinks primarily come from these sources low in quality and domain authority, then it could make it difficult for you to naturally rank for keywords and phrases.
 You may find that your SEO efforts take an increasing amount of work to get the same results.

 Technical factors, like your site navigation, mobile optimization, design, and speed, all play into how authoritative your site is seen, but don’t neglect the basics; how you present your site through title tags and meta descriptions plays a huge role in how Google views your site.